heikadog/zml/zml.md

 1. Reindeer (@hundilein.bsky.social) is an open zoophile.
 1. Ell The Proud Zoo (@ellzeta.bsky.social) is an open zoophile.
 1. Fido (@fidofidelis.bsky.social) is an open zoophile.
-1. greenglassdog (@greenglassdog.bsky.social) is an open zoophile.
+1. green glass dog (@greenglassdog.bsky.social) is an open zoophile.
 1. Faint (@thatfox.bsky.social) is an open zoophile.
 1. Ragnar (@ragnar-zooey.bsky.social) is an open zoophile.
 1. Salzuki (@filthyanimalzoo.bsky.social) is an open zoophile.